Division Of Urology Curriculum

 • Systems based practice

 Each year, you will have had opportunity to attend several important urological seminars and resident competitions.
-You will be provided with a complimentary set of Campbell 's Urology, an annual book allowance and surgical loops.
 Academic, as well as clinical excellence is expected of all of our residents; publication of articles in the scientific literature is strongly encouraged.

 At UH, the rotations will be involving an extensive, but balanced, number of hours in the clinic and the operating room (40% clinic; 60% OR).
-Most of the time is spent working closely and under the guidance of the chief resident.
+Most of the time is spent working closely and under the guidance of the chief resident and attending faculty.
 The goal of the rotations will be: 1) learn workup and management of patients in the clinic; 2) be able to perform basic clinical procedures on your own such as cystoscopy, ultrasound, ureteroscopy, etc. 3) assisting with major open, laparoscopic and robotic cases; 4) presenting didactic lectures at Grand Rounds.
-There is also a Physician Assistant to help during clinic hours.
-You will be working closely with Dr. Robert Weiss, Urology Division Chief and Program Director, Dr. Vlad Bargman (endourology, oncology, minimally invasive surgery) & Dr. Nitin N. Patel (male sexual dysfunction, minimally invasive surgery, endourology).
+There is also a Nurse Practitioner to help during clinic hours.
+You will be working closely with Dr. Robert Weiss, Urology Division Chief and Program Director, & Dr. Amjad Alwaal (male sexual dysfunction, Urologic Reconstruction Voiding Dysfunction and Infertility) and Dr. Evan Kovac (urologic oncology if robotic surgery).

 At VA hospital, there is a similar level of expectations.
-Autonomy is given to the chief resident and PGY2 to run the service.
+Autonomy is given to the chief resident and PGY2 to organize the service.
 The VA is led by Dr. Hossein Sadeghi-Nejad who is Division Chief and expert in male sexual dysfunction.
-Additional staff include Dr. Patricia Gilhooly who specializes in Female urology and Urodynamics & Dr. Asha Shah, newest member of the staff.
-In addition, the robotics program at the VA is covered by Dr. Sadeghi and Drs.
-Bargman and Patel from UH.
+Additional staff includes Dr. Michael Piecuch who specializes in voiding dysfunction, urodynamic and robotic surgery and Dr. Asha Shah, who performs general urology and endoscopic surgery.
+In addition, the robotics program at the VA is directed by Dr. Sadeghi, Dr. Mina Fam and Drs.
+Evan Kovac.

-This year alternates between Pediatric Urology at St Barnabas Medical Center (six months) and Hackensack University Medical Center (HUMC) for six months.
+This year alternates between Pediatric Urology at Cooperman Medical Center (six months) and the adult services.
 Drs.
-Moneer Hanna, Jeffrey Stock and Gina Cambareri at SBMC and Newark Beth Israel (NBI) are outstanding pediatric urologists known for their clinical expertise.
+Moneer Hanna at CBMC and Newark Beth Israel (NBI) is an outstanding pediatric urologists known for his clinical expertise.
 The resident is responsible for the clinical service and scrubs on all pediatric cases, as well as presenting Pediatric Grand Rounds monthly.
 This rotation provides a one-on-one intensive exposure to pediatric urology (there is no fellow).

-The six months at HUMC encourages a close, clinical interaction between Urology residents and active, suburban urologists in private practice.
+The six months adult service of CBMC encourages a close, clinical interaction between Urology residents and active, suburban urologists in private practice.
 During this time, the PGY3 resident will develop further clinical skills on endourology and also assists in major cases.
-In the near future, this rotation may be transferred to SBMC.

-This year is spent between SBMC and HUMC in 6 month rotations.
+This year is spent between CBMC and Morristown Medical Center in 6 month rotations.
 The emphasis is on (1) Continuing the development of your clinical skills, (2) Development of teaching and administrative skills as you advance towards your Chief Resident year.
 Participation as surgeon in all major surgical cases and guiding the junior resident (PGY 3) are key goals, as well as participating in clinical studies and honing of presentation skills.

-At SBMC, you work one on one with the several attendings performing a wide range of cases but mostly laparoscopic, robotic and open cases.
+At CBMC, you work one on one with the several attendings performing a wide range of cases but mostly laparoscopic, robotic and open cases.
 The site is led by Drs.
 Rahuldev Bhalla and Michael Lasalle.
 In some cases, you may need to assist the junior with pediatric or complicated endourology cases.
+Dr. Karl Coutinho performs reconstruction, Dr. Matthew Whang perform renal transplant ureteral implants and Dr. Nitin Patel performs transgender surgery.
+There are a number of excellent private urologist who also participate in resident education.

 Chief Year (PGY 5):